adamant/adamant.language.reference/src/tuple-types.md

 ### Indexing Tuples

 There are two ways to index into the fields of a tuple.
-In both cases they are accessed by the index is zero based.
-This is consistent with arrays which are zero based and makes more sense for the "at" method.
+In both ways they are accessed by a zero based index.
+This is consistent with arrays which are zero based and makes more sense for the "`at`" method.

 Tuple values can be directly accessed as fields by escaping the index name.